Generic Name: simeprevir (sim E pre vir)

-Use: As a part of a combination antiviral treatment regimen, for the treatment of chronic hepatitis C infection
+Use: In combination with other antivirals, for the treatment of chronic hepatitis C (CHC) genotype 1 infection

 What other drugs will affect simeprevir?

-Many drugs can interact with simeprevir.
+Many drugs can interact with combination treatment.
 Not all possible interactions are listed here.
 Tell your doctor about all your medications and any you start or stop using during treatment with simeprevir, especially:

 an antibiotic medicine, including medicine to treat tuberculosis;